 Purchasing a home is a tremendous commitment, one that has an impact on your credit and funds like no other purchase could.
 Acquiring a home is usually regarded as a very good investment.
-With current interest rates, real estate experts encourage buyers to make a move.
+Considering the current real estate market, experts encourage buyers to make a move.
+Let’s take a look at how to buy a house with no money down.

 A bad history of credit can be a more significant hindrance for potential buyers than it had been previously because the current financial meltdown has triggered loan providers to tighten up their requirements for loaning funds as well as providing mortgages.